mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/3_Direct Line Testing.md

 	4.1 Curl:

-	You can also use curl for communicating with the bot.
 	Curl is a command line tool for transferring data using various protocols.
 Curl can be downloaded from https://curl.haxx.se/download.html

 	Open terminal and go to the location where curl is installed and run the below command for a specific conversation: